 Taxation We have elected to be treated as a RIC.
 Accordingly, we generally will not pay corporate-level federal income taxes on any net ordinary income or capital gains that we distribute to our stockholders as dividends.
-To maintain RIC tax treatment, we must meet specified source-of-income and asset diversification requirements and distribute annually at least 90% of our net ordinary income and realized net short- term capital gains in excess of realized net long-term capital losses, if Leverage any.
-We borrow funds to make additional investments.
+To maintain RIC tax treatment, we must meet specified source-of-income and asset diversification requirements and distribute annually at least 90% of our net ordinary income and realized net shortterm capital gains in excess of realized net long-term capital losses, if Leverage We borrow funds to make additional investments.
 We use this practice, which is known as "leverage," to attempt to increase returns to our stockholders, but it involves significant risks.
 See "Risk Factors."
 With certain limited exceptions, we are only allowed to borrow amounts such that our asset coverage, as defined in the 1940 Act, equals at least 200% after such borrowing.
 Trading at a Discount Shares of closed-end investment companies frequently trade at a discount to their net asset value.
 This risk is separate and distinct from the risk that our net asset value per share may decline.
 We cannot predict whether our common stock will trade above, at or below net asset value.
 Dividend Reinvestment Plan We have a dividend reinvestment plan for our stockholders.
 The dividend reinvestment plan is an "opt out" dividend reinvestment plan.
 As a result, if we declare a dividend, then stockholders' cash dividends will be automatically reinvested in additional shares of our common stock, unless they specifically opt out of the dividend reinvestment plan so as to receive cash dividends.
-Stockholders who receive distributions in the form of stock will be subject to the same federal, state and local tax consequences as stockholders who elect to receive Sales of Common Stock Below Net Asset Value their distributions in cash.
+Stockholders who receive distributions in the form of stock will be subject to the same federal, state and local tax consequences as stockholders who elect to receive their distributions in cash.
 See "Dividend Reinvestment Plan."
-In the event we offer common stock or warrants or rights to acquire such common stock, the offering price per share of our common stock less any underwriting commissions or discounts will not be less than the net asset value per share of our common stock at the time we make the offering except (1) in connection with the exercise of certain warrants, options or rights whose issuance has been approved by our stockholders at an exercise or conversion price not less than the market value of our common stock at the date of issuance (or, if no such market value
+Sales of Common Stock Below In the event we offer common stock or warrants or rights to acquire such common stock, the offering price per share of our common stock less Net Asset Value any underwriting commissions or discounts will not be less than the net asset value per share of our common stock at the time we make the offering except (1) in connection with the exercise of certain warrants, options or rights whose issuance has been approved by our stockholders at an exercise or conversion price not less than the market value of our common stock at the date of issuance (or, if no such market value exists, the net asset value per share of our common stock as of such date); (2) to the extent such an offer or sale is approved by a majority of our stockholders and our Board; or (3) under such other circumstances as may be permitted under the 1940 Act or by the SEC.
+For purposes of (2) above, a "majority" of outstanding securities is defined in the 1940 Act as (i) 67% or more of the voting securities present at a stockholders' meeting if the holders of more than 50% of the outstanding voting securities of the Company are present or represented by proxy; or (ii) 50% of the outstanding voting securities of the Company, whichever is less.
+Restrictions on selling below net asset value are not applicable to the selling stockholders.